-WARREN COUNTY Schedule of the County's and Component Unit's Contributions PERS Last 10 Fiscal Years\
+WARREN COUNTY Schedule of the County's Contributions PERS Last 10 Fiscal Years\

 \ This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB Statement No. 68 was implemented for the fiscal year ended September 30, 2015, and, until, a full 10 year trend is compiled, the County has only presented information for the years in which information is available.